jaalto/project--procmail-doc/doc/README.txt

         examples, tips, documentation or compiling instructions to share.
-        The ideal would be if you joined the sourceforge and could access the CVS server directly, but if you do not have time for that, please at least contact
+        The ideal would be if you joined the sourceforge and could access the CVS server directly, but if you do not have time for that, please send your favourite procmail related material to

-             jari aalto A T poboxes dt com
+             jari aalto A T cante net

-        And send any of your favourite procmail related material and it will be integrated to the project.
-Even your sample procmailrc would a great help for beginners.

-        Let's help people to get to know the world of procmail.

-    Page index.html

-        This is the main entry page of http://pm-doc.sourceforge.net/
+Developer information

     Directory tips/

         Directory contains procmail tips page in pure text format.
-The HTML is generated using Perl text-to-html program *t2html.pl* which is hosted project at <http://perl-text2html.sourceforge.net>.
+The HTML is generated using Perl text-to-html program *t2html.pl* which is hosted project at <http://freshmeat.net/projects/perl-text2html>.
 If you
         would like to generate HTML from original text files, see admin.bashrc and how to call the perl program.